SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/index.md

 ## Send a mailing

-In step three, you can [test your mailing by][10] sending it to yourself and/or your colleagues to review the content you've added.
+In step three, you can [test your mailing by][10] sending it to yourself and/or your colleagues to review the content you have added.
 This way you can make sure you are a 100 percent happy with your mailing before you dispatch it.

 In step four you are ready to [add your target list][11] containing the recipients to your mailing.